Bridgetek/python-bt82x-dev/examples/plottest/README.md

 ### Running the Example

-The format of the command call is as follows:
+The format of the command call to run `plottest` is as follows:

 _MPSSE example:_
 ```